Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_unix_lec.md

 * Tab completion is a thing in most unix shells.
-What this means is that you can type the beginning couple of letters of a file or directory and hit tab to complete it (so long as the file/directory name is unique, otherwise it will complete up to the point just prior no longer being unique).
+What this means is that you can type the beginning couple of letters of a file or directory and hit tab to complete it (so long as the file/directory name is unique, otherwise it will complete up to the point that it can).

 #### Control-key Commands